Cunningham helps Oklahoma St beat Texas in double OT

 Andrew Jones had 17 points and Courtney Ramey 13 for the Longhorns (11-5, 5-4), who shot just 25% from the field (20-for-79) and had 21 turnovers.
 They hung around by forcing Oklahoma State into 35% shooting, grabbing 22 offensive rebounds and coming up with 18 steals and six blocks.

 Cunningham scored the final basket in regulation, a 3-pointer with 52 seconds left to tie the score at 59.
-He missed another 3-pointer with four seconds left.
 He had two turnovers in the final minute of the first overtime, but also swiped a Texas inbounds pass with four seconds left.
 But he missed a short floater in the lane and the game went to a second extra period.

 Texas trailed 35-29 at the half, but held OSU to just 24 points in the second half and led most of the final 10 minutes, including a 51-46 advantage after a put back by Greg Brown with 6:42 to play.
 The Cowboys knotted the score just over a minute later.